neuronostics/mishka-queue/README.md

 # Requirements

-django-pg-queue requires Python 3, at least postgres 9.5 and at least Django 2.1.
+mishka-queue requires Python 3, at least postgres 9.5 and at least Django 2.1.

 # Installation

 Install with pip:

-    pip install django-pg-queue
+    pip install mishka-queue

 Then add `'pgq'` to your `INSTALLED_APPS`.
 Run `manage.py migrate` to create the jobs table.